edu9988/IDS002-viagens/README.md

 | PATCH | /api/travels/\<id\> | json | Update Travel's Dates
 | DELETE | /api/travels/\<id\> | - | Remove Travel

-Where json payloads are of the form (ommiting `id` attribute that goes in responses)
+Where json payloads are of the form (ommiting `id` attribute that goes in responses):

 `Customer`
 ```javascript